TheChildWalrus/npc-skin-converter/README.md

 To run, 'mvn package' to get the .jar, then put it in the folder containing the skins you wish to convert, and run using 'java -jar [filename.jar] [skin-type]'

 Skin types are man, elf, hobbit, dwarf, orc.

+The program will create an /output folder as a subdirectory and put the converted skins in there.
+If any of the output files already have a file existing at their path, the converter will skip that file to avoid accidentally overwriting work.
+So if you want to run the program again you'll need to clear the contents of the /output folder.